-Com_show_binlog_events: Count of SHOW BINLOG EVENTS statements
+Com_show_binlog_events: Count of SHOW BINLOG EVENTS statements.

-Com_show_binlogs: Count of SHOW BINLOGS statements
+Com_show_binlogs: Count of SHOW BINLOGS statements.

-log-bin: Specifies the base name for binary log files
+log-bin: Base name for binary log files.

-log_bin: Whether the binary log is enabled
+log_bin: Whether binary log is enabled.

-log_bin_basename: Path and base name for binary log files
+log_bin_basename: Path and base name for binary log files.

-max-binlog-dump-events: Option used by mysql-test for debugging and testing of replication
+max-binlog-dump-events: Option used by mysql-test for debugging and testing of replication.

-sporadic-binlog-dump-fail: Option used by mysql-test for debugging and testing of replication
+sporadic-binlog-dump-fail: Option used by mysql-test for debugging and testing of replication.

-sync_binlog: Synchronously flush binary log to disk after every #th event
+sync_binlog: Synchronously flush binary log to disk after every #th event.